danieljwilson/obsidian/Thesis/thesis ideas.md

 **Mindware**
 - cognitive capacity

 **Detection**
 - contextual sensitivity

 **Sustained inhibition**
 - self-control/willpower

 Many of the biases seem to be statistical or logical errors.

+## Systems Theory
+[[systems theory|Systems Theory]] could be an interesting framing.
+- Inputs -> Outputs
+	- Outputs are either positive or negative.
+Like with a steam engine could have a model of individual "efficiency".
+How much of your time/energy/behavior is progressing you toward your goals/[[second-order preference]]?

+## Intervention Ideas
+> Creating an environment where one may not need to practice effortful impulse inhibition (Fujita, 2011), but rather avoiding situations where that self-control will be tested is highly beneficial.
+This type of decision making allows for distal goals to be in focus, rather than more immediate goals.